tds333/simver/SimpleVersioning.rst

 **What is a development version?**

 A development version is simply a convention.
-It is also a pre release at alpha level.
-Use ".a.0" as development version indicator.
+It is also a pre-release specified with "dev".
+For example use "1.0.0.dev.1" as first development version for the release "1.0.0".

 **Can I use the length of version numbers as indicator?**

-Yes you can if your your count for a pre-release is not optionl.
+Yes you can.
 So a pre-release version if split is longer than three.
 You can also do this by simply counting dot's.